ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich.md

 You can also now include Snowplow Monitoring in the application.
 This is setup through a new section at the bottom of the config.
 You will need to ammend:

-+ `monitoring.snowplow.collecotr-uri` insert your snowplow collector URI here.
++ `monitoring.snowplow.collector-uri` insert your snowplow collector URI here.
 + `monitoring.snowplow.app-id` the app-id used in decorating the events sent.

 If you do not wish to include Snowplow Monitoring please remove the entire `monitoring` section from the config.